-Though the violence involved in domestic violence cases in LA can come in many different forms, there are a few charges that are used in these situations.
+Though the violence involved in domestic violence cases in LA can come in many different forms, there are a few charges that commonly come out of these cases.

-- Domestic Battery.
-This charge is similar to a charge of simple battery, except that it involves members of the same family or household.
-Domestic battery involves the actual use of force against a family member, and it is distinct from the second kind of domestic violence charge (corporal injury) in that an injury does not need to result from the action in order to be charged with domestic battery.
+- Domestic battery: This charge is similar to a charge of simple battery, except that it involves members of the same family or household.
+Domestic battery involves the use of force against a family member, and it is distinct from the second kind of domestic violence charge (corporal injury) in that an injury does not need to result from the action in order to qualify as domestic battery.

-- Corporal Injury of a Partner.
-The difference between this charge and domestic battery is that an injury must result from the action in order to be charged with corporal injury of a partner.
+- Corporal injury of a partner: The difference between this charge and a domestic battery charge is that an injury must result from the action in order to qualify as corporal injury of a partner.

-- Corporal Punishment.
-This charge is reserved for domestic violence that is directed at children.
-Corporal punishment can result in even more serious penalties because of the fact that children are involved.
+- Corporal punishment: This charge is reserved for domestic violence directed at children.
+Corporal punishment can result in even more serious penalties.

-In many ways the most serious of the violent crimes, a charge of murder (otherwise known as homicide) involves three key elements:
+The most serious of the violent crimes, murder (homicide), involves three key elements:

-- You caused the death of a person or fetus.
+- You caused the death of a person.

 - You intended to do so or should have known your actions would result in that outcome.